Yuriwaka: Battle with Mongols

 By divine oracle, Yuriwaka is appointed general to face the "Mukuri" (Mongols) (Note: From Mukoku (Mongolia).) who have landed their fleet in Hakata in the south of Japan.
 He is armed with an iron bow measuring 8 shaku 5 sun (approximately 8.5 feet), and 363 arrows.
 (Note: The bow and arrows were greased with mermaid oil.)
 He is granted governorship of Tsukushi Province, while leaving his wife to reside in neighboring Bungo Province.

 The Mongols had been driven away by kamikaze "divine winds".
 (Note: In some versions, they first retreat to Mongolia, then foray back out to sea.)
-Yuriwaka leads a fleet of ships in pursuit, and eventually (Note: Eventually after a 3 year standoff.) a naval battle unfolds at ("open sea of Chikura"), (Note: The text notes Chikura-ga-oki is at a shiozakai or a border between two ocean currents, an oceanic front.) supposedly somewhere between Japan and China/Korea.
+Yuriwaka leads a fleet of ships in pursuit, and eventually (Note: Eventually after a 3 year standoff.) a naval battle unfolds at Chikura-ga-oki ("open sea of Chikura"), (Note: The text notes Chikura-ga-oki is at a shiozakai or a border between two ocean currents, an oceanic front.) supposedly somewhere between Japan and China/Korea.

 On the Mongolian side, a general (Note: A general of the Kirin nation.) spews his breath causing a fog, but this is dispelled by Japanese deities.
 Buddhist inscriptions also turn into arrows and swords, attacking the Mongols.
 Yuriwaka fights ferociously, spending nearly all his arrows in battle.
 He gains victory when the four Mongolian grand generals succumb.
 (Note: The generals are named Ryōzō, Kasui, Flying Cloud, and Running Cloud.
 The first is killed, second commits suicide, the other two are captured.)